-Billy Smith makes 24 saves for the win and earns the Conn Smythe Trophy as playoff MVP after the Islanders hold Wayne Gretzky without a goal in series.
+Billy Smith makes 24 saves for the win and earns the Conn Smythe Trophy as playoff MVP after the Islanders hold Wayne Gretzky without a goal in the series.

-1979: Ken Dryden of the Montreal Canadiens becomes the first goaltender in NHL history to score a point in the Stanley Cup Final.
+1979: Ken Dryden of the Montreal Canadiens becomes the first goalie in NHL history to score a point in the Stanley Cup Final.
 Dryden is credited with an assist on Jacques Lemaire's goal at 17:10 of the third period that wraps up a 4-1 win against the New York Rangers at Madison Square Garden in Game 3.
 Dryden makes 19 saves, allowing only a third-period goal by Ron Duguay, and helps the Canadiens take a 2-1 lead in the best-of-7 series.

-1981: Butch Goring of the Islanders becomes the first player in NHL history to score three goals in a playoff game with two teams.
+1981: Butch Goring of the Islanders becomes the first player in NHL history to score three goals in a playoff game with two different teams.
 His hat trick helps New York rally past the Minnesota North Stars 7-5 at Met Center in Game 3 of the Final.
-It comes four years after Goring scores three goals for the Los Angeles Kings.
+It comes four years after Goring scores three goals in a game for the Los Angeles Kings.
 Bossy scores a goal for his Stanley Cup Playoffs-record 30th point, and Minnesota's Dino Ciccarelli scores to set a rookie record for points in a playoff year with 21.

 Video: Memories: Ciccarelli sets rookie playoff scoring mark